k5iogura/darknetB0-4Y/README.md

 ```

 **progress bar while training**
-can see progress bar with ./scripts/avgout.py like below,
+can see training progress bar with ./scripts/avgout.py like below,
 ```
 loss range: 3002.268311 to 3.872015
 -----------------------------------------------------------------------------------------------------------